choishingwan/PRSice/docs/target_file.md

     File type of the target file.
 Support bed (binary plink) and bgen format.
 Default: bed

 # Dosage Related Commands
+- `--allow-inter`

+    Allow the generate of intermediate file.
+This will speed up PRSice when using dosage data as clumping reference and for hard coding PRS calculation

 - `--hard-thres`

     Hard threshold for the dosage data.
 SNPs with be coded as